 The Commission on the Accreditation of Law Enforcement Agencies (CALEA) was established as a credentialing authority in 1979 through the collaborative efforts of the International Association of Chiefs of Police, National Organization of Black Law Enforcement Executives, National Sheriffs’ Association and Police Executive Research Forum.
 It is the premier law enforcement credentialing authority worldwide.
 The CALEA accreditation process is a proven modern management model that improves the delivery of public safety services through its body of professional standards.

 Earning and maintaining CALEA accreditation is a voluntary process that offers many benefits.
 CALEA helps agencies reach organizational goals by requiring a set of well-thought written directives and a well-developed system of internal reporting used to provide the sheriff, chief or other executive with fact-based information upon which to make management decisions.
 CALEA also requires a preparedness program for a wide range of emergencies.
-Lastly, by requiring compliance with internationally recognized standards, CALEA also offers a basis for liability reduction: our insurance carrier offers us a premium discount because we are CALEA-accredited.
+Lastly, by requiring compliance with internationally recognized standards, CALEA also offers a basis for liability reduction.

 CALEA encourages law enforcement agencies to meet the highest levels of professionalism and excellence in service, which is perhaps its greatest benefit.
 It also strengthens public confidence when our community knows it is protected by an agency that is part of an elite group of law enforcement professionals.